marcel-dempers/docker-development-youtube-series/course/content/web/tls/README.md

 This module draws from my extensive experience in the world of Web.
 Building and managing Web servers, building web sites, web services, monitoring , security, networking etc.
 In this module, we will cover the basics of SSL and TLS and the importance of it in the DevOps field. </br>
-SSL & TLS goes quite deep in terms of complexity and is a very broad security field. </br>
+SSL & TLS goes quite deep in terms of complexity and is a very broad topic in the security landscape. </br>
 The aim of this module is to highlight important aspects, basic usage and tools for engineers. </br>

 As an engineer, you will encounter TLS\SSL when working with HTTPS.